slapec/wimm-vue/README.md

 3. Create the `wimm/settings.py` file and define the missing names in it (see the list in the example below).

-    It's a good idea to import everything from `wimm/dev_settings.py` in your settings file like this:
+    It's a good idea to import everything from `wimm/base_settings.py` in your settings file like this:

     ```
-    from wimm.dev_settings import *
+    from wimm.base_settings import *

     DEBUG = False
     SECRET_KEY = 'some secret'